Huckiel7/alx-low_level_programming/0x0B-malloc_free/README.md

 Task 6.
-Write a function that splits a string into words
+Write a function that splits a string into words, attempt 2